 As always, feel free to reach out to me personally.
-I look forward to serving you for the next two years.
+It is my honor to serve you.

 governance information page.